BlackbeardMatt/presentations/PITCHME.md

 ```
 Elixir also does have || && and ! just like most other languages
 ---
+# Elixir Fundamental
+## Functions
+---
+## Functions are first class citizens
+---
+## We already saw some regular functions, but what about...
+---
 ## Anonymous Functions
 ### Return of the Pattern Matching
 ```elixir